jins-meme/ES_R-Development-Kit/windows/README.md

 ### STEP2 Connect JINS MEME ES_R
 * Insert the USB dongle of JINS MEME ES_R
-* Press "Scan port", and after COM Number(COM4 in the image) shows press "Open"
+* Press "Scan port".
+After COM Number(COM4 in the image) shows press "Open".
 ![screen shot 2017-06-06 at 21 39 25](https://cloud.githubusercontent.com/assets/18042520/26829445/a7f079be-4b00-11e7-9b92-f8079f7a000e.png)
 * Turn JINS MEME ES_R on and then press "Scan MEME"
+* When device NO(28A183055C47 in the image) shows, press "Connect" button.
 ![screen shot 2017-06-06 at 21 43 47](https://cloud.githubusercontent.com/assets/18042520/26829646/451a4224-4b01-11e7-96bb-53b6ed8a72b2.png)